 What to do in the garden in August

 The last true month of summer and the garden and veg plot are still at their best.
 There is time to sow quick growing salad crops such as Lettuce, Rocket and radish.
-Dead heading flowers is essential to prolong flowering well into September as the later flowers come to their peak.
+Dead heading flowers are essential to prolong flowering well into September as the later flowers come to their peak.

 10 Best tips for looking after the garden while you are away holiday tips and ideas.